-- How To Delete Posts In WordPress
+- How To Edit Individual Posts In WordPress

-- Deleting A WordPress Post
+- Deleting WordPress Posts

-- Deleting Bulk WordPress Posts
+- How To Delete Single WordPress Posts

-- Accessing The Posts Screen
+- WordPress Posts Screen

-- Table Of Posts – Features
+- The Table Of Posts Explained

-- WordPress Posts Panel – Screen Options
+- WordPress Table Of Posts – Sorting And Filtering

-Accessing The Posts Screen
+WordPress Posts Screen

 (Posts – All Posts)

-Here you can add, edit, and delete posts …
+In this screen, you can add, edit, and delete posts …

-Table Of Posts – Features
+The Table Of Posts Explained

-(Select checkboxes to bulk edit posts)
+(Select checkboxes in the Posts Title column in the Table of Posts to bulk edit posts)

 Table Of Posts – Columns

 (Hover over title to view options)

 (Table of Posts – Post Status indicator)

-Posts authors are displayed in the ‘Author’ column …
+The Post author is listed in the ‘Author’ column …

-(Table of Posts – Post Author column)
+(Table of Posts – Post Author)

 (Author links are clickable)

-Click on a category …
+Click on a category in this column …

-(List of posts displayed by categories)
+(Listing posts by categories)

-To view any comments, click on the bubble …
+You can view any comments left on posts by clicking on the comment bubble …